eclipse-aaspe/server/README.md

 * **core**.
 This is a server based on .NET Core 3.1.

 * **windows**.
-This variant uses .NET Framework 4.7.2.
-While the .NET Framework is outdated, this is the only way how you can start a server on your Windows machine without administrator privileges.
+This variant uses .NET Framework 4.7.2, which is the only way how you can start a server on your Windows machine without administrator privileges.

   Mind that *blazor* and *core* variants require these privileges, so they can not be used for demonstration purposes on tightly-administered machines